Azure/fta-architecturalreview/articles/devtest.md

 * **Are you using tooling to streamline and build repeatable builds/deployments to Azure?
 Or are you building your code manually, and manually pushing this to Azure?**

     Determine whether the solution is being manually deployed to Azure (which is error-prone, and time consuming).
-Or, whether some form of tooling (e.g. Jenkins, VSTS) is being used to deploy either in a Continous Integration (CI), daily build or gated check-in approach.
+Or, whether some form of tooling (e.g. Jenkins, VSTS) is being used to deploy either in a Continuous Integration (CI), daily build or gated check-in approach.
 Automate deploying the application to test, staging, and production environments.
-Automation enables faster and more reliable deployments, and ensures consistent deployments to any supported environment.
+Automation enables faster and more reliable deployments and ensures consistent deployments to any supported environment.
 It removes the risk of human error caused by manual deployments.
 It also makes it easy to schedule releases for convenient times, to minimize any effects of potential downtime.

     > [DevOps Checklist: Release](https://docs.microsoft.com/en-us/azure/architecture/checklist/dev-ops#release)